Rails Wizards Pt. 8

 Pretty happy on this one — our required_for_step? method in our Model that allows the validations to be applied conditionally (but cleanly) is pretty slick.

 Ideally, I want my model to be opaque to the fact that it can be incrementally built with a wizard as much as possible.
-I know that when I use this model outside of my wizard controllers, perhaps in a background job or etc., I want to be able to call Model.last or Model.find_by(foo: :bar) just the same as any other model and not have to worry about partial or incomplete records showing up in the results
+I know that when I use this model outside of my wizard controllers, perhaps in a background job or etc., I want to be able to call ruby>Model.last or ruby>Model.find_by(foo: :bar) just the same as any other model and not have to worry about partial or incomplete records showing up in the results

 Giving this one a… sort of!
 When going with the cache-persistence route this functionality is automatic.
 When going with a database-persistence workflow, we need to add a default_scope as discussed in Part 7 but it is totally doable.